Baltimore General Attractions

 South Baltimore

 DESCRIPTION: For many years, South Baltimore was one of the oldest interracial districts in the city and remains so.
 Aside from Federal Hill overlooking the Inner Harbor, South Baltimore first gained national attention selling derelict homes for $1, provided the purchaser was willing to completely renovate and live in the property for 3 years.
-Real estate investors recognizing a good opportunity, did just that and many savvy investors bought two side-by-side houses to convert into one larger home.
-The program became a huge success and those homes today cost well over $500K.
-Proximity to Federal Hill, Cross Street Market, Inner Harbor, waterfront redevelopments along Key Highway, Fort McHenry, baseball and football stadia and many restaurants and art galleries along Light Street are the big attractions.
-Let your nose lead you to some of city’s best steamed crabs joints in Baltimore.
+Real estate investors, recognizing a great opportunity, did just that.
+Many savvy investors bought two side-by-side houses to convert into one larger home.
+The program became a huge success, and those homes today cost well over $500,000.
+Proximity to Federal Hill, Cross Street Market, Inner Harbor, Key Highway waterfront, Fort McHenry, baseball & football stadiums, plus many restaurants & art galleries along Light Street are the attractions.
+Let your nose lead you to some of the city’s best steamed crabs joints in Baltimore.

 ADMISSION: free